wmo-im/wis2box/docs/source/pywis-pubsub.rst

 Overview
 --------

-This section provides examples of using the `pywis-pubsub tool <https://github.com/wmo-im/pywis-pubsub>`_ to download data from WIS2 global services.
+This section provides guidance how to download data from WIS2 global services.
 WIS2 global services include a Global Broker that provides users the ability to subscribe to data (via topics) and download to their local environment / workstation / decision support system from the WIS2 Global Cache.

 The pywis-pubsub tool
 ---------------------

-This repository includes docker files to help you subscribe and download data from the WIS2 network, by using ``pywis-pubsub`` inside the wis2box-subscribe-download container.
+WIS2-in-a-box can help you subscribe and download data from the WIS2 network, by using the wis2box-subscribe-download container, inside of which runs the `pywis-pubsub tool <https://github.com/wmo-im/pywis-pubsub>`_

 ``pywis-pubsub`` is a Python package that provides publish, subscription and download capability of data from WIS2 infrastructure services.